altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Load up all pivs after deletion anyway.
 - Why new tag doesn't appear immediately on search? update list of tags after each tagging before updating lastNTags: without await, fire off call to getTags from queryPivs.
 Make update of lastNTags directly in getTags.
 - Performance of query: avoid double round trip for first draw of uploadedView.
-- Handle >= 400 errors with snackbar on tagService and uploadService
+- Handle >= 400 errors with snackbar on tagService
 - Finish annotated source code.

 - Create settings view with Change Password and enable/disable geotagging: merge & dynamize
 - Stop flickering when opening FAB or clicking on "done".
 - Remove edit & delete tag buttons after cancel or when tapping anywhere else
 - Make uploaded grid only accessible through clicking on a tag in home or the query selector.
 Liberate space on bottom navigation, put Share icon, put "coming soon!"

-- Disaable scrolling when zooming in Local & Uploaded (Tom)
+- Liberate space (Tom)
 - Write a QA script (Tom)
 - Add cloud icon for pivs in cloud that are being uploaded (Tom)
-- When deleting a piv but repenting when the OS shows you the confirmation dialog, check if there is a way to get that info in Tagaway to decide whether to delete the piv or not from the list of local pivs (Tom)
+- Draggable selection (Tom)

 - Show pivs being uploaded in the queries, with a cloud icon
    - When querying, add logic after first 200 items return (with o:: result)